nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](Diagram_Images/Implementation_Diagram_Images/UpdateGoalCommandParserSequenceDiagram.png)
 // TODO: Update the diagram to reflect changes to updateAttributes returning an ArrayList<Boolean>

-9. The `UpdateGoalCommand#runCommand(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes)` method is called, which in turns calls the `GoalList#updateGoalAttributes(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes, printManager)` method.
+9. The `UpdateGoalCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#updateGoalAttributes(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes, printManager)` method.
 10. Within this newly called method, the `PrintManager#printUpdateGoalMessageStart()` method is called to print a message that a goal is being updated.